 I hope you enjoy reading our blog posts.
 If you want DCP to build you an awesome website, click here.

-The above question is probably one of the most frequent questions I am asked by my web development clients.
-It is not a simple question to answer as every client website project is different, but there are some common aspects of web design which all business can take advantage of.
+The above is probably one of the most frequent questions I am asked by my web development clients.
+It is not a simple question to answer as every client website project is different, but there are some common aspects of web design that all businesses can take advantage of.

-So, you are probably thinking that the content below is a lot to think about, especially if you are new to business or website design.
+So, you are probably thinking that the content below is a lot to understand, especially if you are new to business or website design.

-Not to worry, my goal in the article is to breakdown each point and clearly explain why each point is an important factor for improving your website.
+Not to worry, my goal in the article is to break down and clearly explain why each point is an important factor for improving your website.

 Once you have analysed your competitors, you can start to build your primary navigation for your website.